-Currently, Sodexo operates the Hillcat Café in the Dr. Carolyn Taylor Center, which serves specials of the day, made-to-order deli sandwiches and wraps, fresh cooked personal pizzas, a traditional hot grill line, and quick and simple "grab and go" specialties.
+Currently, Sodexo operates the Hillcat Hut Café in the Dr. Carolyn Taylor Center, which serves chef made hot specials of the day, made-to-order deli sandwiches and wraps including made to order salads, Smoothies, a traditional hot grill line, and Sodexo branded Simply to Go specials.

 Sodexo also offers convenience store products in this area.

-The Hillcat Cafe accepts cash, all major credit cards, dining dollars, and cat cash.
+The Hillcat Hut Cafe accepts cash, all major credit cards, dining dollars, and cat cash.

-Service hours at the Hillcat Cafe throughout the school year are:
+Service hours at the Hillcat Hut Cafe throughout the school year are:

-Monday - Thursday 9:00am - 3:00pm

-7:30pm - 11:30pm
+$\begin{tabular}{ll} Monday-Thursday & 9:00am-3:00pm \\ 7:30pm-11:30pm \end{tabular}$

 Friday 9:00am - 2:00pm

 Saturday & Sunday Closed

 In August of 2014 Rogers State University opened a new resident Dining Hall to meet the challenges of keeping up with the students requests for this kind of format.
 Chapman Dining Hall was opened with Sodexo Campus Services as the contracted food provider.
 Chapman offers all-you-care-to eat formats such as Brick oven pizza, traditional hot meals, made to order grill specials and made to order daily stir fry selections.
 Along with this, the Dining Hall also caters to Vegans and Vegetarians with a special Vegan area.
-Chapman also offers a self-serve deli, 20 different beverage selections, a made fresh daily salad bar, and sweet stations to top off your meal.
+Chapman also offers a made-to-order deli, 20 different beverage selections, a made fresh daily salad bar, and sweet stations to top off your meal.